Newly Diagnosed Families Weekend

 How long does it last?

-Guests arrive on Friday afternoon.
+Guests can arrive from Friday afternoon.
 The sessions, in the conference suite, start on Saturday morning and finish around lunchtime Sunday.
-Lunch is provided in a conference suite for yourself and child/ren.
+Lunch is provided for yourself and child/ren.

 How much does it cost?

-Our NDWs are FREE for UK members only.
+Our NDFWs are FREE for UK members only.
 Your weekend includes food (breakfast, lunch and evening meal) and accommodation for yourself, your partner and your child/ren.
-We do not pay for any alcoholic drinks, additional room service or travel costs.
+We do not pay for any alcoholic drinks, additional room service, additional meals/refreshments or travel costs.

 How do I register to attend?